samprintz/obsidian-issue-augmentation-plugin/README.md

 ### GitHub Integration

-For fetching information about issue IDs from GitHub, specify the repository owner and repository name in the plugin settings.
+For fetching information about issue IDs from GitHub, specify the repository owner in the plugin settings.
-Moreover, a GitHub personal access token (PAT) is required.
+Additionally, a GitHub personal access token (PAT) is required.
 [Generate it](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and add it in the plugin settings.

+It is possible to restrict the relevant repositories in the settings.
+If not specified, all repositories of the owner are considered.

+A default repository can be specified in the settings to interpret issue IDs without repository name, e.g. `#1234` instead of `myrepo#1234`.

 ### Custom Issue Title File